The Sciences Behind CIRCLES

 Partners: Italian National Research Council (IT), University of Bologna (IT), University of Thessaloniki (GR), University of Genoa (IT), Norwegian Veterinary Institute (NO), Gate2Growth (DK), Eurovix (IT), Spanish National Research Council (ES), Marine Insitute (IE), The University of Stirling (UK)

-WP7 aims at designing and validating microbial communities – or microbiome-tailored actions to reduce antimicrobial resistance (AMR) and enhance safety and recycling potential of plants, poultry, pigs, aquaculture and marine fish productions.
+WP7 aimed at designing and validating microbial communities – or microbiome-tailored actions to reduce antimicrobial resistance (AMR) and enhance safety and recycling potential of plants, poultry, pigs, aquaculture and marine fish productions.

-WP7 is a horizontal.
-It will combine microbiome and metagenomics approaches to monitor AMR and pathogens occurrence, transmission, and evolution across each reservoir of CIRCLES food chains, including feed, animals, plants, soil, air, wastewater, food, and workers.
+WP7 was a horizontal work package.
+It combined microbiome and metagenomics approaches to monitor AMR and pathogens occurrence, transmission, and evolution across each reservoir of CIRCLES food chains, including feed, animals, plants, soil, air, wastewater, food, and workers.

-Food chain environmental metagenomes such as wastewaters, sediments and soil will also be explored with the specific aim to improve recycling and safety measured as diminished release of environmental pollutants (e.g. heavy metals and greenhouse gases) and increase of azote and phosphor recycling among other key indicators.
+Food chain environmental metagenomes such as wastewaters, sediments and soil also were explored with the specific aim to improve recycling and safety measured as diminished release of environmental pollutants (e.g. heavy metals and greenhouse gases) and increase of azote and phosphor recycling among other key indicators.

-In addition, metagenomes from food chain workers, cohabitants and household surfaces will be explored with particular attention to metagenome markers of safety and health such as diminished AMR occurrence and increased disease resistance, among others.
+In addition, metagenomes from food chain workers, cohabitants and household surfaces were explored with particular attention to metagenome markers of safety and health such as diminished AMR occurrence and increased disease resistance, among others.

-WP7 will generate microbiome and metagenomics data by combining next-generation sequencing (NGS) and culturomics approaches and using state-of-the-art bioinformatics tools.
-WP7 data analysis will draw on the WP leaders’ and partners’ experience in developing and maintaining bioinformatics pipelines (www.genomicepidemiology.org) widely used globally.
+WP7 generated microbiome and metagenomics data by combining next-generation sequencing (NGS) and culturomics approaches and using state-of-the-art bioinformatics tools.
+WP7 data analysis drew on the WP leaders’ and partners’ experience in developing and maintaining bioinformatics pipelines (www.genomicepidemiology.org) that were widely used globally.

 D7.1: Report on resistome dynamics and evolution across actors of CIRCLES food chains, observation phase (M39)